Articles 2026

 On March 11, 2026, I sent an email to our Editorial Committee with an invitation for them to comment before my publication of said letter.
 Our Editorial Committee sent a very lengthy reply.

 Normally, Woodsworth Voices only redacts specific identifying information.
-However, due to the potentially confusing nature of the many words, sentences, and paragraphs from our Editorial Committee, I have made many redactions.
-The reader might be able to discern, or guess, the intentions of the authors.
-I understand that this might be onerous.
-I trust that the reader will know that I have also found this to be a difficult process.
+However, due to the potentially confusing nature of the many words, sentences, and paragraphs from our Editorial Committee, we have made many redactions.

 251003 LETTER I Feel Stonewalled